-- Pupils with SEND are involved in the whole school process of electing school council members, children can write their own manifesto and vote on their chosen candidate - Pupils with SEND are also encouraged to be part of several after school clubs that promote teamwork/building friendships etc. - Pupils have access to 'nurture group' which is run by familiar Teaching Assistants in school, where necessary. - Pupils have access to staff who are trained in 'Drawing and Talking therapy' to support emotional wellbeing where necessary. - Circle time and assemblies focus on inclusion for all - We have a zero-tolerance approach to bullying.
+- Pupils with SEND are involved in the whole school process of electing school council members, children have the opportunity to write their own manifesto and vote on their chosen candidate - Pupils with SEND are also encouraged to be part of a number of after school clubs that promote teamwork/building friendships etc. - Pupils have access to 'nurture group' which is run by familiar Teaching Assistants in school, where necessary. - Pupils have access to staff who are trained in 'Drawing and Talking therapy' to support emotional wellbeing where necessary. - Circle time and assemblies focus on inclusion for all - We have a zero tolerance approach to bullying.